Chorus/Chorus-Documentation/docs/claims-overview.md

 The claim main form displays all claim details as they were submitted to and returned by the pay0r on the remit.
 For efficient research and follow-up, claim related information such as previous submissions of the claim, all remits against the claim, write-offs recorded on the claim, and the case that has been created to resolve payment discrepancies for the claim, are displayed as well.

 ### **Claim Info**
 The Claim Info tab is where the claim information is displayed in its entirety.
-This tab is divided into two main sections -
+This tab is divided into two main sections:

 The top half displays the the general claim details, as they were submitted to the payor.